fsprojects/fantomas/docs/docs/contributors/How Can I Contribute.md

 Try both versions if you want to make sure everything still works for you.

 Don't feel obliged to use an alpha/beta in your day-to-day flow, just try them to see if the potential next stable version will still work.
-We have **over 2000 unit tests**, that still doesn't tell us we will never break your specific code.
+We have **over 2000 unit tests**, that still doesn't tell us if the next release will break your code or not.

 <fantomas-nav previous="./Conditional%20Compilation%20Directives.html"></fantomas-nav>